2022 Australian Open: Djokovic's vaccination and visa controversy

 Twenty-five other players and staff had applied for a medical exemption and a handful of applications had been granted.
 Among those, two people with the same type of visa and exemption as Djokovic had reportedly been allowed into the country.
 Player Renata Voráčová was one of those granted an exemption and allowed into the country.
 She had participated in a warm-up tournament but was subsequently detained in the same hotel as Djokovic and deported on 8 January 2022.
-Filip Serdarusic, a tennis coach with the same exemption, was also allowed entry but left the country voluntarily.
+Filip Serdarušić, a tennis coach with the same exemption, was also allowed entry but left the country voluntarily.

 Public opinion in Australia of an unvaccinated athlete being permitted to participate in an event that spectators could not attend unless fully vaccinated was overwhelmingly negative.
 Another concern was that Djokovic should not be given entry while many Australians remained stranded overseas due to the pandemic.
 A poll jointly published by newspapers The Herald Sun and The Age showed that 71% of respondents did not want Djokovic to be allowed to stay.
 The furore that unfolded in the media over the issue achieved worldwide attention.

 On 14 January 2022, Alex Hawke, the Australian Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs, exercised his ministerial powers under sections 133C(3) and 116(1)(e)(i) of the Migration Act 1958 to cancel Djokovic's visa, citing "health and good order grounds, on the basis that it was in the public interest to do so".
 An application for review of the decision was made in the Federal Court, but was dismissed on 16 January, ruling out Djokovic's participation.
 Djokovic said he was "extremely disappointed" with the decision but accepted the ruling, and flew out of Australia that night.
 Salvatore Caruso, ranked 150 in the world, took his place in the draw as the "lucky loser".